Updates on Ettalong Channel dredging program

 On 21 May 2018, the government announced further emergency dredging to reinstate navigational access particularly for the public ferry service on the basis that Central Coast Council had committed to apply for matching funding under the Rescuing our Waterways Program.

-This emergency program is now being implemented by the NSW Department of Industry—Lands & Water and NSW Roads & Maritime Services.
-A larger collaborative dredging program led by council will seek to use dredged sand to mitigate the impact of coastal hazards and improve beach amenity.
+This emergency program has been completed by the NSW Department of Industry—Lands & Water and NSW Roads & Maritime Services.
+Under the Rescuing our Waterways Program a larger collaborative dredging program led by partnered by council and state government will seek to use dredged sand to mitigate the impact of coastal hazards and improve beach amenity.

 The emergency dredging program ensures boating access for larger vessels is reinstated in the interim period.

 Stage one and two of the emergency dredging program at the ocean end of the Ettalong Channel has been completed with the removal of around 20,000 cubic metres of sand to provide a channel 60 metres wide and 2.5 metres deep.

 Previous planned maintenance was undertaken in 2010 in partnership by the state and local government.